- Overall Guidance

 The applicant will receive an email notification when the application is deemed complete by the Office.
 A Notary Form will be attached to the email notification with instructions for next steps.

-Upon completion of processing the application materials, the Office of Marijuana Policy will notify the applicant by email of the Office’s decision to approve or deny a Conditional License.
+Upon completion of processing the application materials, the Office of Cannabis Policy will notify the applicant by email of the Office’s decision to approve or deny a Conditional License.

 If denied, the Office will notify the applicant in writing of the denial, the basis for the denial, and the applicant's right to appeal the denial to the Superior Court.

 If approved, the applicant will receive an email notification containing the Conditional License and a Local Authorization Form.
 A Conditional License is a license issued by the Office that only authorizes the licensee to seek local authorization.
-The Conditional License does not authorize possession, transfer, cultivation, testing, manufacture or sale of marijuana or marijuana products.
+The Conditional License does not authorize possession, transfer, cultivation, testing, manufacture or sale of cannabis or cannabis products.

-The Conditional License contains specific information deemed by the Office of Marijuana Policy as critical to the review for local authorization by the municipality or Maine Land Use Planning Commission.
+The Conditional License contains specific information deemed by the Office of Cannabis Policy as critical to the review for local authorization by a municipality, county, or the Maine Land Use Planning Commission.

-It is the responsibility of the applicant to have the Local Authorization Form completed by the municipality in which the applicant intends to operate the marijuana establishment or in the case a marijuana establishment to be located in a town, plantation, or township in unorganized and deorganized areas, the Maine Land Use Planning Commission.
+It is the responsibility of the applicant to have the Local Authorization Form completed by the municipality in which the applicant intends to operate the cannabis establishment or in the case a cannabis establishment to be located in a town, plantation, or township in unorganized and deorganized areas, the county or Maine Land Use Planning Commission.

-It is the responsibility of the municipality or in the case of a marijuana establishment to be located in a town, plantation, or township in unorganized and deorganized areas, the Maine Land Use Planning Commission, to certify to the Office of Marijuana Policy that the applicant has obtained local authorization through use of the Office provided Local Authorization Form.
+It is the responsibility of the municipality or in the case of a cannabis establishment to be located in a town, plantation, or township in unorganized and deorganized areas, the county or Maine Land Use Planning Commission, to certify to the Office of Cannabis Policy that the applicant has obtained local authorization through use of the Office provided Local Authorization Form.

-Upon receipt of the completed Local Authorization Form from the municipality or the Maine Land Use Planning Commission, the Office of Marijuana Policy will notify the applicant of additional application materials required for the issuance of an active license, including information necessary for the Office to determine that the applicant continues to meet all applicable requirements for conditional licensure.
+Upon receipt of the completed Local Authorization Form from the municipality, the county, or the Maine Land Use Planning Commission, the Office of Cannabis Policy will notify the applicant of additional application materials required for the issuance of an active license, including information necessary for the Office to determine that the applicant continues to meet all applicable requirements for conditional licensure.

-Upon receipt of the licensing fee, OMP will issue an Active License that is valid for one year.
+Upon receipt of the licensing fee, the Office will issue and email an Active License that is valid for one year.

 For a Conditional License: